-The highest quality red wine as a Medieval drink was well beyond the reach of the common people as it required very expensive equipment and storage, as well as specialized knowledge.
+The highest quality red wine as a medieval drink was well beyond the reach of the common people as it required very expensive equipment and storage, as well as specialized knowledge.

 Wine was also used as a medical remedy for various problems.
 For instance, red wine was considered good for digestion but other than red wine, spiced or mulled wine was highly recommended by physicians.

-Spiced wine was a very special kind amongst medieval drinks and was particularly popular during the high medieval times.
+Spiced wine was a very special kind of medieval drink and was particularly popular during the high medieval times.

 It was so popular during the late medieval times that bagged spice mixes specifically made for wines were available from merchants.

-Mead was another one of the highly popular medieval drinks and was also known as honey wine.
+Mead was another one of the highly popular medieval drink and was also known as honey wine.
 It was made by mixing honey and water through fermentation with yeast.
 It was common to brew mead with spices, grain mash, or fruits.

 It has also been mentioned in various epics from early medieval times.
 For instance, the famous Old English epic poem Beowulf mentions Danish warriors drinking honey mead.

-Mead-making was also common as a by-product of bee-keeping in monasteries and areas where grapes were usually not found.
+Mead-making was also common as a by-product of bee-keeping in monasteries and areas where grapes were not usually found.

 Just like wine and other medieval drinks, mead also has various forms depending on its ingredients.
-It also varied in its flavour which depended on the source of honey used as well as other additives such as fruits and spices.
+It also varied in its flavor which depended on the source of honey used as well as other additives such as fruits and spices.